spitzerUH/distributed_systems/README.md

 It is also for the server to be able to send a private message to correct target.

 #### WebRTC data stream

+Datastream messages are all sent with same channel, only the payload will be different.

 * Info message (coordinates, other game state)

 ## Possible problems